UniversalDependencies/UD_Italian-ISDT/README.md

 * Changed 'case' into 'mark' for 'xcomp'
 * Fixed xcomp/ccomp distinction
 * Checked dependencies marked 'dep', and resolved most of them

+## Changelog V1.2 November 1st 2015

+Version 1.2 of the data.
+Changes from the previous version include.

+* Added dependencies expl:impers as specialization of expl for impersonal clitic pronouns
+* Fixed case in form of articulated preposition, previously lost during splitting
+* More fixes to xcomp/ccomp distinction
+* Harmonization of case marking for infinitive verbs introduced by articles

 ## Acknowledgments